Vlaamse Vereniging voor Entomologie

 Phegea 53(2): 61–76.

 Studying the complexity of insect immune systems is a feasible way to use the significant medical potential of insects in favour of human health care (Sahoo et al. 2021).
 The exponential growth of antibiotic resistance poses a global health threat due to a steady increase in the diversity of pathogens, impervious to standard antibiotic treatment (Manniello et al. 2021).
-Therefore, an inventive approach is required to mitigate the problem, at least partially.
+Therefore, at least partially, an inventive approach is required to mitigate the problem.
 A realistic prospect to limit the consequences is the development of alternative medical remedies (Vestergaard et al. 2019).
 This article traces several research directions regarding antimicrobial peptides (AMPs), found in certain insect species, and encourages further studies of their therapeutic potential.
 This is achieved through reviewing a selection of medically significant peptides in the literature.
 In addition, possible routes to expand general immunobiological knowledge using relevant examples from the European fauna are described.
 Another essential purpose of this work is to suggest other insect species to be studied in light of the numerous gaps in immunobiological knowledge and justify the offered selection in conjunction with some essential criteria.
 The paper critically analyses apparent problems with research conventions and standards applied in such highly specialised studies and discusses several fundamental issues to highlight the importance of maintaining scientific integrity.

 (English) –